Ahsome/NIMA-Notes/Med Notes/Diseases/Neuro/Encephalitis.md

 # History
 ### Symptoms
 1. Fever
+2. Headache
+3. Photophobia
-2. Signs of edema in brain tissue
+3. Signs of edema in brain tissue:
-3. Altered mental status
+	1. Altered mental status, such as confusion
+		1. If not seen and sensorium is intact, consider [[Meningitis]]
-4. Seizures
+	2. Seizures
-5. Motor or sensory deficits
+	3. Motor or sensory deficits⬆️
 ### Risk factors:

 ### Questions to ask